Hoang Thi Than

-Hoàng Thị Thân (born in 1944 at Phú Cường (Thủ Dâù Một, South Viêt Nam)) is the first woman to graduate from the Department of Geological Engineering of Laval University (Quebec, Canada), the first female Vietnamese geological engineer and archeologist.
+Hoàng Thị Thân (born in 1944 at Phú Cường (Thủ Dầu Một, South Viêt Nam)) is the first woman to graduate from the Department of Geological Engineering of Laval University (Quebec, Canada), the first female Vietnamese geological engineer and archeologist.
 She is also a boat person.

 Biography

 1950–1979

 Her father was from Hai Duong (North Viet Nam), her mother from Nghê An (Centre Viet Nam), Hoàng T. T grew up in Saigon (Hô Chi Minh City).
 She studied at the elementary school of Da Kao and at the high school of Gia Long (currently Nguyễn thị Minh Khai), which are the all-women’s schools.
 In 1964, after getting high school diplomas I and II, she attended the first year of the politic-business college (Chính trị Kinh doanh), newly founded at University of Đà Lạt (300 km northeast Saigon).

 In 1965, she got a scholarship granted by the Canadian government for Laval University (Quebec).
 Among different proposed matters (chemistry, electricity, geology, mechanic), she chose geology.
 However, there was only geological engineering at Laval University.
 She was the only woman in her class with 12 other young men.
 On the top of this, were added very busy schedule and difficulty relative to two foreign languages (French and English).
 Furthermore, the Canadian mining law at this time kept women out of the mine, so she could not make training course.
 After four years of study, she was the first graduated woman of the Department of Geological Engineering of Laval University.